Joseph-DelGiorgio/UniCoins/Unicoins/README.md

 The contract also includes a separate contract called UNBadge, which is used for creating and managing badges.
 This contract is also an ERC721 contract and is owned by the same owner as the main contract.

 License
-This contract is licensed under the UNLICENSED license.
+This contract is licensed as the UNLICENSED license.